cfernandesFEUP/GEARpie/README.md

 - load carrying capacity according to DIN 3990 for steel gears
 - load carrying capacity and bulk temperature according to VDI 2736 for plastic gears

 The rigid load sharing model implemented on the software is descibed in [1].
-If a load sharing result is provided (for example a FEM result though a text file, k=f(meshing position)) the stiffness is considered for all the calculations.
+If a load sharing result is provided (for example a FEM result in a text file, k=f(meshing position)) the stiffness is considered for all the calculations.

 The power loss models are described in [2-5].
 The Ohlendorf (analytic) and Wimmer (numerical) gear loss factors are implemented.

-The mesh generation was used to create the FEM thermal model described in [8-9] The mesh is also useful for use in any Finite Element Analysis ( tested in Abaqus and CalculiX).
+The mesh generation was used to create the FEM thermal model described in [8-9] The mesh is also useful for use in any Finite Element Analysis (tested in Abaqus and CalculiX).

 ## Graphical Output Example
 <p align="center">